Juvenile Arthritis

 My husband drawing out the Methotrexate, a chemo agent, to treat E’s JA

 Believe it or not, the treatment for this disease involves some pretty hard core medications.
 Some are the same ones used for chemotherapy (but in lower doses).
-In fact, our daughter is on one of these medications.
+In fact, our daughter was om one of these medications.
 Some children do not respond to these medications alone (which, by the way, are typically given via injection weekly at home.
 Yes, we have to give our daughter shots) and these children often have to move on to even more aggressive medications that are typically given via infusion every few weeks or so.
 The goal of these medications is to suppress the immune system just enough that it stops attacking itself.

 E on the day of her injection.
 Isn’t her little gown adorable?